yuhandemian/yuhandemian/README.md

 I’m diving deep into **backend development**, with a strong interest in how systems scale and perform.

-Recently, I’ve been exploring distributed systems and tools like **Redis, Kafka, and Elasticsearch** to better understand scalable architectures.
+Recently, I’ve been exploring distributed systems to better understand scalable architectures.

 ### 📬 Contact